top of page

 The Forest Service repaired the trap in 2006, but it’s not the only attraction on this loop.
 Up Grouse Creek, you’ll also pass a miner’s tunnel.

 During the summer months, this is a well-traveled trail.
 You can encounter hikers, mountain bikers, or even horses.
 If you are going to the Bigfoot Trap and no further, then this is a family-friendly hike.
-After the Bigfoot Trap, the trail ascends steadily for two miles and may be too steep for the little ones.
+After the Bigfoot Trap, the trail ascends steadily for two miles and may be too steep for younger hikers.
 Dogs are welcome but MUST be on a leash.
 Please obey this so the horses don't get spooked and cause problems that can be avoided.

 It is best to carry water on this trip.
-Also beware of the potential hazards I mentioned earlier including, poison oak, ticks, and snakes.
+Also, please be aware of the potential hazards I mentioned earlier, including poison oak, ticks, and snakes.

 To Get Here: